bacalhau-project/bacalhau/docs/examples/workload-onboarding/Running-Jupyter-Notebook/index.md

 docker push your-dockerhub-username/jupyter-mnist-tensorflow
 ```

-Again, replace your-dockerhub-username with your actual DockerHub username.
+Again, replace "your-dockerhub-username" with your actual DockerHub username.
 This command will push the Docker image to your DockerHub repository.

-### Running the job on bacalhau
+### Running the job on Bacalhau

 #### Prerequisite